Arnell Ando’s 22 Major Arcana ‘Cliff Notes’

 Symbols found in the image: The Fool is usually traveling (towards the right is the future, cuz towards the left would be the past) with his lucky dog, nipping at his heels warning of danger that his animal instinct senses.
 So in the image there is often some element of concern about to happen, (such as his being too oblivious to notice he’s about to fall off a high cliff into the abyss.)
 It's not that he is an idiot, it’s more he is so curious and amazed by everything going on around him, and lives so much in the moment, that he doesn’t focus on what’s about to happen or dwell on past failures.
 This is usually a very colorful, bright card.
 Often the Fool looks like a traveler with all worldly possessions (accumulated experiences/knowledge) fastened together with a kerchief onto a walking stick that is slug over his shoulder.

-Movie/characters: Kramer (in Seinfeld), Forrest Gump, Easy Rider, This is Spinal Tap, Big Lebowski (the Dude),the Truman Show, Big, Being There (Chance Gardener), Pow Wow Highway (Philbert), the Little Tramp, Pee-Wee's Big Adventure (his bike for the race has Fool’s ‘0’ number), and Oh Brother Where Art Thou.
+Movie/characters: Kramer (in Seinfeld), Forrest Gump, Easy Rider, This is Spinal Tap, Big Lebowski (the Dude),the Truman Show, Big, Being There (Chance Gardener), Pow Wow Highway (Philbert), the Little Tramp, Pee-Wee's Big Adventure (his bike for the race has Fool’s ‘0’ number), Oh Brother Where Art Thou, and Inside Llewyn Davis.

 Description: Ancient/Modern Manifestations: Coyote, court jester, divine child.
 The Fool actually represents you or me on our life journey, not knowing what the heck we’re doing here, but still haphazardly moving forward through life, ending up where we do because of choices, luck, (or lack of it), and our own sense of adventure and curiosity.
 The Fool may be innocent, wide-eyed, scraggly (unkempt), slightly wild and unconcerned with following other people’s protocol.
 He hasn’t become conditioned by society and so follows his heart and free spirit.
 He also represents the kid who has left home to be on their own for the first time, with all that potential for prospect or peril.
 The Fool is about adventure, travel, openness to explore new experiences, unexpected opportunities, fortune in misfortune, taking a flying leap of faith into the future.
 Unacquainted with fear he will try anything for experience's sake.